ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Evaluation

 \subsubsection{TSG Evaluator}

-The TSG Evaluator is designed to assess the accuracy of documentation chunks retrieved by the TSG retrieval process that are subsequently referenced in the copilot's responses, i.e., by the \texttt{get\_tsg} skill.
-The first ``golden'' set of TSG documentation is compiled from real user interactions, focusing only on responses rated four or five stars based on the ``reference list" at the end of the copilot's response, which includes clickable URLs to the cited documents as directed by the prompt.
-The second ``golden'' set is generated by the LLM, which creates synthetic questions for each documentation chunk, allowing us to identify the corresponding TSG documentation that answers those questions, similar to the self-supervised learning~\cite{wang2023solo}.
+The TSG Evaluator is designed to assess the accuracy of documentation chunks retrieved by the \texttt{get\_tsg} skill.
+The first ``golden'' set of TSG documentation is compiled from real user interactions.
+The second synthetic ``golden'' set is generated by the LLM, which creates synthetic questions for each documentation chunk, allowing us to identify the corresponding TSG documentation that answers those questions, similar to the self-supervised learning~\cite{wang2023solo}.
+We evaluate the precision and recall by comparing the retrieved documentation set and the golden set.